Two weeks in heaven

 The first week of my Giro d’Italia 2015, we had an apartment in Corvara, from where a score of passes can be cycled.
 Most famous new cols for the “Col Collector’s list” were Tre Cime di Lavaredo and Würzjoch, but also de Alpe di Siusi made it on there.

-Part two of the Giro was based in Valdisotto, from were the Mortirolo was attacked from Monno and the Bernina was cycled in full, back and forth.
+Part two of the Giro was based in Valdisotto, from were the Mortirolo was attacked from Monno and the Bernina was cycled in full, from both ends in one trip.
 I did that with the Gavia and Stelvio too, by the way…

 The final stage of the Giro d’Italia 2015 was, in fact, entirely in Switzerland.
 It included the Gotthard, Furka and Grimsel, which brought me scenery unlike any I’d seen before, although the preceding revisit to the Stelvio brought back some great memories…